Nourish - What’s the Scoop on: Cordyceps Mushroom

 No. 1 – Increased Energy and Fatigue Reduction

 One of Cordyceps most notable benefits is its effect on energy.
 This is thanks to the presence of beta-glucans which help deliver oxygen to the body on a cellular level.

-Cordyceps are used to increase blood oxygenation in traditional Chinese medicine, and with an increase of oxygen uptake, comes an increase in energy and great assistance in athletic performance.
+Cordyceps are commonly used to increase blood oxygenation in traditional Chinese medicine.
+With an increase of oxygen uptake comes an increase in energy and great assistance in athletic performance.

 An increase in oxygen levels may also assist with:

-No. 2 – Improved Athletic Performance (and bedroom performance!)
+No. 2 – Improved athletic (and bedroom) performance!